tytydraco/yessleep/out/The_Black_Script_Part_1.md

 >
 >**SERENA**: "Seriously I don’t know.
 I have no idea what you’re talking about."
 >
 >Aaron glares at her hatefully.
 The train moves closer.
-The rushing of air crescendos into an unavoidable white noise.
+The funneling of air crescendos into an unavoidable white noise.
 Aaron stands there, still staring, his face twisted in cruelty.
 >
 >**SERENA**: "Aaron are you okay?
 You’re starting to scare me."
 >